 Gifted and Talented Program

-Students between grades one and five who are identified as gifted (see criteria sheet) are seen weekly for small group enrichment instruction in language arts or math within their classroom.
-The subject alternates by week.
-In sixth grade, language arts students are served twice in one week, and then twice in math the next week.
+Students between grades one and five who are identified as gifted (see criteria sheet) are seen weekly for small group enrichment instruction in language arts or math.

 How does the Gifted and Talented Program Serve All Students at Notre Dame Academy?

 As part of the gifted program, Primary Education Thinking Skills classes are taught to all students in grades one to three.
 This allows children to understand and practice six thinking styles: evaluative, convergent, analytical, visual/spatial perception, divergent, and inventive.
 The goal of this is to improve overall problem solving and allow different students an opportunity to shine in their area of strength.
-It also helps students to understand that each talent is valuable and we all have them in varying strengths.
-In fourth and fifth grades, higher order thinking skills are taught to the whole class through things such as: solving mystery stories, deductive logic puzzles, anagrams, and many other critical thinking exercises.
-In sixth grade, these activities are in an enrichment box that is used by the teacher as a “What to do when I’m through” activity.
-They have different math puzzles that have QR codes to scan for the answer, logic puzzles, and challenge activities used by all.
+It also helps students to understand that each talent is valuable, to practice all of them, and to think about their own thinking (metacognition).
+In fourth and fifth grades, this critical thinking program evolves to higher order thinking skills are taught to the whole class through things such as: solving mystery stories, deductive logic puzzles, anagrams, and many other critical thinking exercises.

 After School Enrichment Programs Sponsored by the Gifted and Talented Program